 Sydney Marathon 2026: Things to Do During One of Sydney’s Biggest Events

-The TCS Sydney Marathon is one of the most exciting events on the city’s calendar, attracting runners, supporters and visitors from around the world.
-If you are planning a trip for Sydney Marathon 2026, there is no shortage of unforgettable experiences to add to your itinerary.
+The TCS Sydney Marathon is one of the biggest sporting events on Sydney's calendar, attracting participants and spectators from around the world.

 @sydney #feelnewsydney